 South Wales Coast ~ Walk 8.
 Llantwit Major beach to Monknash

-This walk starts from the car park at Llantwit Major beach, known as Cwm Col-Huw and follows five miles of the Wales Coast Path as far as Cwm Nash, then heading inland to finish at The Plough and Harrow Pub, Monknash.
-This section offers scenic views of the Glamorgan Heritage Coast and points of interest along the way.
+This walk starts from the car park at Llantwit Major beach (Col-Huw) and follows five miles of the Wales Coast Path as far as Cwm Nash, then heading inland to finish at The Plough and Harrow Pub, Monknash.
+This walk offers scenic views of the Glamorgan Heritage Coast and points of interest along the way.

 From the car park a set of steps lead to the clifftop path and further along are fine views of the limestone strata cliffs, rugged and full of colour.
 The constant threat of erosion is clearly evident though, as some areas with unstable rocks have dramatically collapsed.

-Along this section are three World War 2 defensive ‘Pill boxes’.
-The first one is constructed from local stone and it’s clear why this location was chosen, with superb views across the channel.
+Along this section are three World War 2 home defence ‘Pill boxes’.
+The first one is constructed from local stone and it’s clear why this location was chosen, with a superb view across the Bristol Channel.

 The path continues along the clifftop before steps lead down to Tresillian Bay, a secluded cove of pebbles and rocks.
 On the approach to the bay some caves can be seen along the cliffs which according to local legends were the haunt of pirates and smugglers during the Middle Ages.

-The path climbs back to the clifftop and continuing towards Nash Point there are views of the contrasts in the coastal landscape, particularly the patterned rock terraces along the coast below.
+The path climbs through wooded slopes back to the clifftop and continuing towards Nash Point there are fine views of the contrasts in the coastal landscape, particularly the patterned rock terraces along the coast below.

-From Nash Point the path meanders downhill into the valley of Cwm Marcross then climbs back uphill and levels out as a grass track between the clifftop and farm fields, with more fine views.
+From Nash Point the path meanders downhill into the valley of Cwm Marcross before a climb uphill then levels out on a wide grass track between the clifftop and farm fields.

-On the approach to Cwm Nash, as the path descends there’s a spur of headland above the bay and it’s worth going onto this area to enjoy a spectacular double view, both westwards ahead and eastwards of the rugged cliffs and coastline below the path just walked.
+On the approach to Cwm Nash, as the path descends there’s a spur of headland above the bay and it’s worth going onto this area to enjoy a spectacular double view, both ahead westwards and back eastwards, of the rugged cliffs and coastline below the path just walked.

 Above Cwm Nash, view ahead and photo below, the view eastwards

-After walking downhill into Cwm Nash, we detoured from the Wales Coast Path, taking a path inland which follows the line of a babbling brook through a pretty valley.
+After walking downhill into Cwm Nash, we detoured from the Wales Coast Path, taking a path inland which follows a babbling brook flowing to the coast through a pretty valley.

-The upper end of the valley is very picturesque, the banks of mature woodland and the ruins of an 18th century corn mill alongside the Nash brook which cascades over a series of waterfalls.
+The upper end of the valley is very picturesque, with banks of mature woodland and the ivy draped ruins of an 18th century corn mill alongside the Nash brook.

-A country lane leads to Monknash and the historic village pub, The Plough And Harrow.
-The pub dates from the 14th-century and has an ‘olde world’ ambience, full of character and is a great place for a rest and refreshment stop after a walk.
+A country lane leads to Monknash and the village pub, The Plough And Harrow.
+The pub dates from the 14th-century and has an ‘olde world’ ambience, full of character and traditional features.
+It’s a great place for a rest and refreshment stop on this walk.

 Route Recap

-Time – 3 hours 45 minutes with return.
+Time – Circular walk is 3 hours 45 minutes, out and return.

 Walk grade – moderate level.
 Mostly along clifftop but with steps to descend and climb at bays and valleys.
-Number of stone ‘step stiles’ along this route.
+Some quite high stone ‘step stiles’ along this route.
 Paths can be very muddy through woodland and where sheltered by hedgerows.
-Uneven pebbles at Tresillian Bay.
+Uneven pebbles to cross at Tresillian Bay.

 Liked by 1 person